The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The first recurrence relation

 \section{The first recurrence relation}

-In this section we will discuss the first recurrence relation (\ref{rec1}) for the normalization $Z_L$ of the ground state vector of the transfer matrix, which is defined as the sum of all components of $\Psi_L$:
+In this section we will discuss the first recurrence relation (\ref{rec1}) for the normalization $Z_L$ of the ground state vector of the transfer matrix.
+It is defined as the sum of all components of $\Psi_L$

-The derivation of the recurrence relation of this section for $\Psi_L$ is given in our previous work.
-The recurrence relation of this section follows from the factorization property of the $R$- matrix at a special value of its parameter.
+The derivation of this recurrence relation was given in our previous work.
+It follows from a factorization property of the $R$-matrix at a special value of its parameter.
 More precisely $\check{R}(z_i \omega, z_i/\omega)$ factorizes into two operators

-This gives rise to a "modified" version of the YB equation.
+This gives rise to a ``modified'' version of the YB equation.
 It involves two $R$-operators and one $M$-operator:

-In the quantum group literature this is the quasi-triangularity condition of the corresponding Hopf algebra.
-The operator $M$ maps two sites into one site and hence merges the two $R$-matrices into one after the substitution $z_i=z_i \omega$ and $z_{i+1}=z_i/\omega$.
-The graphical representation of $M$, $S$ and the equation (\ref{MRR}) are presented on the figures (\ref{figMS}) and (\ref{figYenB}).
+In the quantum group literature this is related to the quasi-triangularity condition of the corresponding Hopf algebra.
+The operator $M$ maps two sites into one site and hence merges the two $R$-matrices in (\ref{MRR}) into one after the substitution $z_i=z_i \omega$ and $z_{i+1}=z_i/\omega$.
+The graphical representation of $M$, $S$ and (\ref{MRR}) are presented on Fig. \ref{figMS} and Fig. \ref{figYenB}.

-Now if we apply $M_i$ to the transfer matrix using (\ref{MRR}) we get:
+If we apply $M_i$ to the transfer matrix using (\ref{MRR}) we get:

-Applying eq.(\ref{MT}) to the ground state we find the desired recurrence relation:
+assuming that the normalization of the transfer matrix is chosen appropriately.
+Applying (\ref{MT}) to the ground state we find the desired recurrence relation \cite{GN}

 The index $i$ in $F_i$ signifies that $F$ has a special dependence on the variable $z_i$.
 The explicit form of this polynomial we found in our first paper on the dTL model, it reads: